Florida Territory: Transfer to Governor Andrew Jackson

-Territorial Florida and the Seminole Wars
+Territorial Florida period

 President James Monroe was authorized on March 3, 1821, to take possession of East Florida and West Florida for the United States and provide for initial governance.
 Andrew Jackson served as the federal military commissioner with the powers of governor of the newly acquired territory, from March 10 through December 1821.
 On March 30, 1822, the United States merged East Florida and part of what formerly constituted West Florida into the Florida Territory.
 William Pope Duval became the first official governor of the Florida Territory and soon afterward the capital was established at Tallahassee, but only after removing a Seminole tribe from the land.
 The new capital of Tallahassee was located approximately halfway between the old colonial capitals of Pensacola and St. Augustine.
 Duval's "government palace for a time was a mere log house, and he lived on hunters' fare."

-The central conflict of Territorial Florida originated from attempts to displace the Seminole peoples.
-The federal government and most white settlers desired all Florida Indians to migrate to the West.
+The central conflict of Territorial Florida originated from attempts to displace the Seminole people.
+The federal government and most white settlers desired all Florida Indians to migrate to the West voluntarily.
 On May 28, 1830, Congress passed the Indian Removal Act requiring all Native Americans to move west of the Mississippi River.
 The Act itself did not mean much to Florida, but it laid the framework for the Treaty of Payne's Landing, which was signed by a council of Seminole chiefs on May 9, 1832, and ratified in 1834.
 This treaty stated that the Seminoles could organize an exploratory party that would travel to the Indian Territory and survey the assigned lands before they had to agree to relocation, though inhabitants of Florida were expected to relocate by 1835.
 It was at this meeting that the famous Osceola first voiced his decision to fight.
 At the Treaty of Fort Gibson, held in Arkansas Territory between the group of Seminoles sent to explore the new territory and the federal government, Americans led the Seminole into agreeing to the terms of relocation, although Seminoles would later claim to having been tricked into this agreement.

 Beginning in late 1835, Osceola and the Seminole allies began a guerrilla war against the U.S. forces.
 Numerous generals fought and failed, succumbing to the heat and disease as well as lack of knowledge of the land.
 It was not until General Thomas Jesup captured many of the key Seminole chiefs, including Osceola who died in captivity of illness, that the battles began to die down.
 The Seminoles were eventually forced to migrate.
 Florida joined the Union as the 27th state on March 3, 1845.
 By this time, almost all of the Seminoles were gone, except for a small group living in the Everglades.

+A referendum was held in 1837 about statehood with a majority voting in favor of it.